 Burton, Evans, Jr. [W. E. "Buddy" Burton](born: 1890 - died: 1976)

-Burton was born in Louisville, KY.
-He was a vocalist who also played a number of music instruments, including the piano and the drums.
-In the early 1920s, Burton moved to Chicago, where he played and recorded with Jelly Roll Morton.
-He also made his own recordings as a soloist in 1928, a few recordings as a band member, and duets with Kentucky native Jimmy Blythe and others.
-Burton disappeared from the music scene in 1936 and returned to Louisville in 1965.
-For more see Buddy Burton in Classic Jazz, by S. Yanow; and W. E. "Buddy" Burton at redhotjazz.com.
-View images and listen to W. E. "Buddy" Burton singing "No One But You" on YouTube.
+Burton is listed as a widow in the 1920 U.S. Census.
+In the early 1920s, he moved to Chicago, where he played and recorded with Jelly Roll Morton.
+He also made his own recordings as a soloist in 1928 as well as a few recordings as a band member and singing duets with Kentucky native Jimmy Blythe and others.

 Evans Burton, Jr. married Martina Rogers in Chicago in 1930 (source: Cook County, Illinois Marriage Index in Ancestry).